sSharonV/SOS-Offline-LiveCD/README.md

 - [x] Scan files on the system

 >>### The problem
-- [ ] Lack of examples and description on the internet (As far as my research :) )
+- [ ] Lack of examples and descriptions on the internet
-	- You're welcome to checkout the official [Debian Live Manual](https://live-team.pages.debian.net/live-manual/html/live-manual/index.en.html) yourself
+	- You're welcome to check the official [Debian Live Manual](https://live-team.pages.debian.net/live-manual/html/live-manual/index.en.html) yourself
 - [ ] No explanation on how to:
 	- maintain offline changes
 	- setting up a local repo for the bootstrap stage of the live-cd